MRCG-DSC/MRCG_DSC_induction/README.md

 ## What does it contain?

-- Common Contents of an Induction Repository: A high-level description of the onboarding process of the organization and the Data Science Cluster.
+- A high-level description of the onboarding process of the organization and the Data Science Cluster.

 - A detailed documentation of the typical onboarding process

-- Useful Links to relevant information

 - References when you need help.

-## Useful links:

 ## People to Contact for Help:

-1. Bubacarr Bah, Head of the Data Sciece Cluster, MRCG
+1. Bubacarr Bah, Head of Data Science, MRCG
-2. Gilleh Thomas, Head of the Applications Development, MRCG
-3. Bai Lamin Dondeh, Head of the Data Management & Achieve, MRCG
+2. Alimatou Sallah, Admin Manager, Data Science, MRCG
+3. Haddy Touray, Jr. Admin Assistant, Training and Career Development, MRCG